 Highlights of Xi's state visit to France

-PARIS, May 6 (Xinhua) -- Chinese President Xi Jinping arrived here Sunday for a state visit to France, with the two sides poised to bolster bilateral ties and reiterate their commitment to fortifying their partnership amid shifting global landscapes.
+PARIS, May 8 (Xinhua) -- Chinese President Xi Jinping concluded his visit to France on Tuesday, the first leg of his six-day trip to Europe through Friday.

-The following are some of the highlights of Xi's remarks in a written speech upon his arrival and a signed article in French media Le Figaro.
+The following are some of the highlights of Xi's remarks and statements, as well as some important agreements reached between the two countries during his state visit to France.

 ON CHINA-FRANCE RELATIONS